 Fire Danger Period declared

-Hume City's Fire Danger Period commenced on Monday 20 December.
+Hume City's Fire Danger Period commences on Monday 20 November 2023 at 1am.

 The Fire Danger Period is when fire services restrict the use of fire in the community.
 This is to prevent fires from starting and keep the community safe.
 During the Fire Danger Period, you cannot light a fire in the open air unless you have a permit or comply with certain requirements.